lapps/org.lappsgrid.examples/README.md

 </project>
 ```

-Then run Maven to compile the project then start server.
+Then run Maven to compile the project then start jetty server for rapid testing.

 ```bash
 maven jetty:run